qaisjp/comm2-report/chapters/4-impl/0500-angular/0505-modules.md

     - ResourceModule - provides services and components that interact with all resources
         - ResourceRoutingModule - handles routes relating to an individual resource
     - AuthModule - provides services and components relating to user _authentication_
-    - OcticonModule - provides a directive to create "octicon" images across the website
+    - OcticonModule - provides a directive to insert Primer's icons (known as "octicons")

 Routing is discussed in more detail in [@sec:routing].